jupierce/enhancements/enhancements/update/maintenance_schedules.md

 outside well planned time windows.

-It could be argued that rigorous and time sensitive management of OpenShift cluster API resources could prevent unplanned material changes, but Maintenance Schedules introduce higher level, platform native, and more intuitive guard rails.
+It could be argued that rigorous and time sensitive management of OpenShift cluster API resources could prevent unplanned material changes, but Change Management / Maintenance Schedules introduce higher level, platform native, and more intuitive guard rails.
 For example, consider the common pattern of a gitops configured OpenShift cluster.
-If a user wants to introduce a change to a MachineConfig, it is straightforward to merge a change to the resource without appreciating the fact that it will trigger a rolling reboot of nodes in the cluster.
+If a user wants to introduce a change to a MachineConfig, it is simple to merge a change to the resource without appreciating the fact that it will trigger a rolling reboot of nodes in the cluster.

 Trying to merge this change at a particular time of day and/or trying to pause and unpause a